Real-world examples of PR getting an account-based makeover

 Any pain points that are similar in scope or scale must be accentuated and given a real profile.

-Obviously considerations about the media the key contact uses and the social networks you should sponsor some account-based advertising on to get such PR dynamite in front of them is par for the course.
+Considerations about the media the key contact uses and the social networks you should sponsor some account-based advertising on to get such PR dynamite in front of them is par for the course.

 When you think about case studies with ABM as your guiding light, there’s an infinite amount of ways in which you can make it most relevant for your VIP readers.

 Another area that’s getting the full account-based PR treatment is thought leadership.
 In a similar vein to case studies, you can take knowledge of an individual account and set about creating specific, highly focused content to get into publications that are renowned within the target’s industry.
-In this model, a topic is hand picked based on commonality with the target organization.
+In this model, a topic is hand-picked based on commonality with the target organization.

 When the hard work’s been done and the piece is live, it can be used in an intelligent and structured foundation as part of an outreach process across whichever channels you know that your initial target contact within the ABM account responds well to.
 This kind of ammunition is gold dust for ABM teams across sales and marketing functions.
-Such content can be created that helps your ABM pipeline move with vigour and velocity through to an ROI-filled crescendo.
+Such content can be created that helps your ABM pipeline move with vigor and velocity through to an ROI-filled crescendo.

 It’s certainly early days for account-based PR, but that hasn’t stopped the innovation hungry go-getters from putting themselves out there.
-Those that have bit the bullet are getting a ton of value from this ultra targeted way of thinking about the classic promotional discipline of PR.
+Those that have bit the bullet are getting a ton of value from this ultra-targeted way of thinking about the classic promotional discipline of PR.